This is a personal one for me. One I don’t share much of, but I know many are quietly suffering in this way, so here it goes –

 This same child, who I wondered if he even had the ability to grasp the gospel with the complexities of his illness, gave his life to Christ five years ago in the most miraculous way possible.

 Did that take his illness away?
 No. But it took the enemy’s power out of it, removing the scary darkness behind his eyes in these moments of heartbreaking struggle.
-He was still sick, but Satan’s power in it was restrained.
+He was still sick, but the pure evil behind it was restrained.

 But God worked miracles in his heart and mind during this season.
-Christ’s power penetrated through the impossible, not necessarily healing him physically, but enabling him to heal and grow spiritually despite it.
+God’s power penetrated through the impossible, not necessarily healing him physically or mentally, but enabling him to heal and grow spiritually despite it.
 Yet, as thankful as I was for some of that healing, my heart still struggled deeply with the effects of 15 painful years.
 I honestly didn’t know if our relationship could ever be fully healed.

 Once I picked my jaw up from the floor, tears welled up.
 This was nothing short of God’s miraculous work in a heart and mind that mental science would deem impossible.
 But that’s God’s specialty.
 Doing the impossible.